[music] paused

-I'm starting a new series on learning game dev and Bevy game engine.
-I'll structure the articles so that in each article, we will build one game and learn different game dev and Bevy concepts.
-All the projects are coming from the 20 challenges list.
+I'm starting a new series on learning game dev and the Bevy game engine.
+In each article we build one game and learn different concepts along the way.
+All projects come from the 20 Games Challenge.

 This is a learning series for me as well.
 I'm familiar with game dev but not with Bevy, this is why I'm writing these primarily for learning and sharing my knowledge with you.
 If there is any incorrect information, then please inform me, I'll rectify that asap.

-In this post, we are going to build Pong and publish our game on Itch.io, the classic arcade game where two players bounce a ball past each other's paddles.
-If you know Rust but have never built a game before, this is the perfect place to start.
-I'm really excited for this project and I hope you are too.
+In this post, we build Pong, the classic arcade game where two players bounce a ball past each other's paddles and publish it on Itch.io.
+If you know Rust but have never built a game, this is the perfect place to start.

 What Is a Game Engine?

-Before writing any code, let's understand what a game engine actually does.
+Before writing code, let's understand what a game engine actually does.

 At its core, a video game is just a loop.
 Every frame (usually 60 times per second), the game: